Do you know the differences between yacht skipper and yacht captain?

 Mandatory internships

-On the other hand, there are also differences in the way of performing the compulsory practices to obtain each qualification.
-Both qualifications require 48 hours of compulsory practical training, including 8 hours of night navigation, and an authorized rest of 6 hours per day whenever the vessel is anchored.
+On the other hand, there are also differences in how the mandatory practical training is conducted to obtain each license.
+Both licenses require 48 hours of mandatory passage-making practice, including 8 hours of night navigation, and an authorized rest period of 6 hours per day whenever the vessel is anchored.

-However, However, yacht captain practices include stargazing, astronomical to obtain the positioning through the use of the sextant.
-Knowledge that is not required of an aspiring yacht skipper.
+However, However, yacht captain practices include stargazing, astronomical to obtain positioning through the use of the sextant.
+Knowledge that is not required of a yacht master candidate.

 Prerequisites

-In addition to being of legal age, passing the corresponding theoretical exam and completing the compulsory practices, the regime of Spanish recreational boating qualifications establishes as an essential requirement to hold another nautical qualification.
-In this sense, to obtain the title of yacht skipper, you need to be a recreational boat skipper (PER)..
+In addition to being of legal age, passing the corresponding theoretical exam and completing the mandatory practical training, the Spanish recreational navigation licensing system establishes as an essential requirement holding another nautical license.
+In this regard, to obtain the title of yacht skipper, you need to be a recreational boat skipper (PER)..
 And in the case of the yacht captain, you must have previously obtained the title of yacht skipper. .

 Now that you know the relationship and differences between these two qualifications, are you interested in doing your internship in the Rías Baixas, considered the best sailing area in the Iberian Peninsula?
 Rías Baixas, considered as the best sailing area in the Iberian Peninsula.?
 In Julio Verne Náutica we have professional sailing instructors, great experience in pleasure boats and vocation for teaching, contactus to pass your yacht skipper or yacht captain exam successfully!